 You are then given a choice from six courses to choose from for the “free” module #1.
 You have a variety of weeknight combinations to choose from, and times from 9 am to 10 pm.

-As you can see, not all the courses qualify for the 30-day free trial offer.
+Not all the courses qualify for the 30-day free trial offer.
 The “Child Nutrition” course, for example, is only 1 module and costs $59.99/month CAD for 30 days access.

 They then ask you for more personal information.
 To be honest, the only reason I can see this being used for is when they text or phone you.
 It gives them information to build persuasive arguments to have you join the premium membership.